piushvaish/large-language-models/README.md

 ## Navigating the Repository

 1. [Mini-projects](https://github.com/piushvaish/large-language-models/tree/main/mini-projects): Developed real-world applications of Generative AI.
 Text, speech, and images are generated using multi-modal models.
 These applications have been used in various real-life scenarios and are freely accessible to the public, allowing them to enjoy and share with friends and family.
+* [Optimizing Data Scientist Resume for ATS: Leveraging NLP and LLMs](https://github.com/piushvaish/large-language-models/blob/main/mini-projects/resume-ats.ipynb) Put together a resume for an experienced data scientist that breezes through the automatic tracking system (ATS).
+This resume makes use of both traditional NLP techniques and the latest LLMs to highlight your skills in a natural and engaging way.
 * [Whodunit Lunch Party](https://github.com/piushvaish/large-language-models/blob/main/mini-projects/Whodunit-Challenges-Share-20240413T055534Z-001.zip)
 Development of a murder mystery role-playing game that garnered a 4.7-star rating, employing LLMs for its creation.
 The game’s immersive plot, intriguing characters, and cleverly crafted clues were designed to enhance the gaming experience.
 The project uses a diverse tech stack that includes Python, ChatGPT, Dall-e, open-source models, and Gemini.